 LOVING YOUR PLANT

-This plant loves moisture but is happy in average household humidity.
-If the room is dry, a way of keeping the humidity high is to group several plants together or by sitting them on a tray of pebbles and water.
-Mist it once a week - ideally with filtered, room temperature water as scale can create damage.
+This plant doesn’t like cold rooms.
+If the temperature is comfortable for you, the plant should thrive.
+Hoyas are native to the tropics, but we’ve found average home humidity to be fine.
+During Winter, central heating can reduce humidity.
+A way of keeping the humidity high is to group several plants together or by sitting them on a tray of pebbles and water.
+Misting it a few times a week with filtered, room temperature water will also help.

 The pictures used on this page are to show the style of plant for sale.
 There may be variances in foliage and a small variance in size - bigger or smaller.